WPMedia/arc-themes-blocks/README.md

 ### `npm run format`

 Run [`prettier`](https://prettier.io/docs/en/index.html) to format all files not excluded by `.prettierignore`.
 The `.prettierrc.js` opts into using tabs for accessibility.
-See [Prettier docs](https://prettier.io/docs/en/options.html#tabs) for more information.
+See [Prettier docs](https://prettier.io/docs/en/options.html#tabs) for more information on tabs in prettier.
 Prettier is run on pre-commit using `lint-staged` for changed files. `npx lint-staged` is called from the [Husky pre-commit file](./.husky/pre-commit).
 The pre-commit hook ensures that all of the files don't need to be formatted with each iteration.
 I'd also encourage downloading and using [the recommended VS Code extensions configured](./.vscode/extensions.json), specifically the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension.

 ## Storybook Setup